 Agree?
 Disagree?
 Did we skip over one of your favourites? (“Ki-ki-ki-ah-ah-ah” echoes menacingly in the background.)
-After you check out our list, head to the comments to share your own favourite blood-splattered Jason Voorhees memories.
+Here’s our favourite blood-splattered Jason Voorhees memories.

 Arrow through the throat, Friday the 13th (1980)